Building fire safety

 This building and fire safety industry portal has been published to assist industry professionals including architects, building owners/managers, building regulation consultants, building surveyors, certifying authorities, consent authorities, dangerous goods/hazardous industry consultants, fire protection installers and consultants, fire safety engineers, government authorities, hydraulic consultants, other engineers, other fire agencies, public agencies and bodies, regulatory authorities, risk analysts and the like.

-Extensive Fire & Rescue NSW research informs best practice and building code legislation that promote best practice fire safety outcomes (17/01/2018)
+Extensive Fire and Rescue NSW research informs best practice and building code legislation that promote best practice fire safety outcomes (17/01/2018)

 Three years of research by FRNSW has revealed that further steps are needed to properly manage residential fire safety.
 The findings of two pieces of research; Residential Sprinkler Research and the FRNSW Smoke Alarms Research reinforce that the number, location and interconnection of smoke alarms and the use residential sprinklers, particularly in class 2 and class 3 residential buildings up to 25 metres in height, can significantly improve fire safety outcomes for residents.
 View the media release here.